-From Historic Barn to Hotel and Wedding Venue
+From Historic Barn to Hotel & Wedding Venue

-According to the owner, whom we chatted with during check-in and also the next morning, the building was originally a barn built in the 13th century to store the tithe (Dîme), a tax intended for the Catholic Church.
+According to the owner/manager, the building was originally a barn built in the 13th century to store the tithe (Dîme), a tax intended for the Catholic Church.
 Per the hotel website: “one tenth of all cattle and crop was taken from the farmers.
 The barn served to protect these harvests from the bad weather before they were redistributed to their beneficiary, the secular clergy of the Abbey of Saint-Ouen of Rouen.
 But with the fall of the Ancient Régime, during the Revolution, the barn lost its secular utility and was transformed into a farm building.”

 After a period of neglect, the building was restored into a spacious family house in the early 20th century and expanded with a square tower that was likely used as an artist’s studio.